 With these things in mind, politicians, non-profit organizations, and the public, alike, have lobbied companies to do away with forced arbitration in certain scenarios, namely, in connection with claims of sexual harassment, and to some extent, it has proven effective.

-Other states, such as Washington, DC, have enacted similar legislation.
-Meanwhile, late last year, House Democrats introduced introduced the Restoring Justice for Workers Act, in an attempt to can companies from requiring workers to be bound by arbitration clauses as a condition of their employment.
+States, such as Washington, DC, have enacted similar legislation to the bill that is currently pending in New York.
+Meanwhile, late last year, House Democrats introduced the Restoring Justice for Workers Act, in an attempt to can companies from requiring workers to be bound by arbitration clauses as a condition of their employment.

 Still yet, major corporations, including Google, Facebook, Uber, and Lyft, among others, have opted to put a stop to their practice of forcing employees’ sexual harassment claims into private arbitration.

 *The case is Andowah Newton v.
 LVMH, 154178/2019 (N.Y.
 Sup.)